aws/aws-toolkit-vscode/extension-readme.md

 The *AWS Toolkit for Visual Studio Code* is an extension that enables you to interact with [Amazon Web Services (AWS)](https://aws.amazon.com/what-is-aws/) from within the Visual Studio Code editor.

-The following screedshots show important parts of the Toolkit.
+The following screenshots show important parts of the Toolkit.

 ### Fundamental UI Components